r-zander/Portfolio/pages/03.project/albion-online/albion-web/project.md

 ---
 ## Achievements

-_As a disclaimer, none of these projects happened in a vacuum.
+<small>_As a disclaimer, none of these projects happened in a vacuum.
 A lot of super talented people from the company and especially the game side of Sandbox Interactive made these successes possible.
-I'm outlining the parts that I supervised and developed, but will list the measured results that contain the efforts of everyone involved._
+I'm outlining the parts that I supervised and developed, but will list the measured results that contain the efforts of everyone involved._</small>

 ### Android and iOS Platform Release <small>(Jun 2021)</small>